 Wildfire is a concern because it can lead to loss of human life, damage communities and timber resources, and affect soils, watersheds, water quality, and wildlife.
-Management of wildfire-an unplanned and unwanted fire-includes preparedness, suppression, fuel reduction, site rehabilitation, and more.
-A record-setting 10.1 million acres burned in 2015 due to wildfire, and nearly that much burned two years later in 2017 (10.0 million acres).
-In 2016, 5.5 million acres burned.
+Management of wildfire-an unplanned and unwanted wildland fire-includes preparedness, suppression, fuel reduction, site rehabilitation, and more.121 A record-setting 10.1 million acres burned in 2015 due to wildfire, and 10.0 million acres burned two years later in 2017.122 In 2018, 8.8 million acres burned.